invisiblehat/react-redux-basic/README.md

 ## Meta

-Valentino Gagliardi - [valentinog.com](https://www.valentinog.com) - valentino@valentinog.com
+This is from the Beginner Tutorial by Valentino Gagliardi - [valentinog.com](https://www.valentinog.com) - valentino@valentinog.com

 ## License